MilliPress/MilliRules/docs/reference/operators.md

 ---
-post_title: 'Operators and Pattern Matching'
+title: 'Operators and Pattern Matching'
 post_excerpt: 'Complete guide to MilliRules operators including equality, comparison, pattern matching with wildcards and regex, and boolean logic.'
 ---